Ludeon/RimWorld-Dutch/README.md

 **Status 11-09-2018**

-Current build version 0.19.2017
+Current build version 1.0.2022

 After update to beta 19 the dutch translation needs a lot of work.
-For now broken XML is fixed and the translation clean-up tool has been run.
+For now broken XML is fixed and the translation clean-up tool has been run (version 1.0.2022).
 A summary from the translation report tool:
 - General load errors (0)
 - Def-injected translations load errors (0)